 (b) Plate umpire must wear mask, shin guards, and chest protector.
+Male umpires must wear protective cup.

 9.07 - Umpires must display restraint and tolerance during and after games.
 An umpire must not engage in shouting matches with managers, coaches, players, and/or spectators.
 Umpires must strive to create a fun and positive baseball environment for all participants and fans.